Slevinski/slevinski.github.io/series/university-of-iowa/entries/infrastructure-core-and-philanthropy/handout.md

 With support, this becomes:

-* durable shared research infrastructure
+* shared research infrastructure that can actually hold
 * a stable home for global SignWriting work
 * a platform for education, research, and collaboration
-* stewardship that lasts beyond any single individual
+* support that does not depend on one individual

 ## Contact